taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 ## Writings

-["Does modern neuroscience really help us understand behavior?"](https://massivesci.com/articles/neuroscience-behavior-vs-technology/){:target="_blank"} Co-written with [Gonçalo Lopes](http://neurogears.org/about-us/){:target="_blank"}.
-Published by [MassiveSci.com](https://massivesci.com/){:target="_blank"}.

-["How theater, startup culture, and business history helped us become better neuroscientists"](https://massivesci.com/articles/neuroscience-can-learn-from-theater/){:target="_blank"} Co-written with [Gonçalo Lopes](http://neurogears.org/about-us/){:target="_blank"}.
-Published by [MassiveSci.com](https://massivesci.com/){:target="_blank"}.
+[``Neuroscience Does Design: What the Brain's Architecture Can Teach Architects''](https://sci-hub.do/https://onlinelibrary.wiley.com/doi/abs/10.1002/ad.2637){:target="_blank"}.
+Co-written wyth Adam R. Kampff.
+Published by *Architectural Design*, 2020.
+DOI: 10.1002/ad.2637.

+["Why I refuse to do animal testing in my science career"](https://massivesci.com/articles/frankenstein-kim-animal-testing/){:target="_blank"} Published by [MassiveSci.com](https://massivesci.com/){:target="_blank"}, 2018, for the 200th anniversary of Mary Shelley's first publication of Frankenstein.

 ["HIVE Tracker: a tiny, low-cost, and scalable device for sub-millimetric 3D positioning"](https://www.researchgate.net/publication/322842913_HIVE_Tracker_a_tiny_low-cost_and_scalable_device_for_sub-millimetric_3D_positioning){:target="_blank"} Co-written with [Darío R. Quiñones Colomer](https://www.researchgate.net/profile/Dario_R_Colomer){:target="_blank"}, [Gonçalo Lopes](http://neurogears.org/about-us/){:target="_blank"}, and [Cedric Honnet](http://honnet.eu){:target="_blank"}.
 Published by [Augmented Human 2018](http://www.sigah.org/AH2018/){:target="_blank"}.
 DOI: 10.1145/3174910.3174935.

-["Why I refuse to do animal testing in my science career"](https://massivesci.com/articles/frankenstein-kim-animal-testing/){:target="_blank"} Published by [MassiveSci.com](https://massivesci.com/){:target="_blank"} on the occassion of the 200th anniversary of Mary Shelley's first publication of Frankenstein.
+["How theater, startup culture, and business history helped us become better neuroscientists"](https://massivesci.com/articles/neuroscience-can-learn-from-theater/){:target="_blank"}.
+Co-written with [Gonçalo Lopes](http://neurogears.org/about-us/){:target="_blank"}.
+Published by [MassiveSci.com](https://massivesci.com/){:target="_blank"}, 2017.

+["Does modern neuroscience really help us understand behavior?"](https://massivesci.com/articles/neuroscience-behavior-vs-technology/){:target="_blank"} Co-written with [Gonçalo Lopes](http://neurogears.org/about-us/){:target="_blank"}.
+Published by [MassiveSci.com](https://massivesci.com/){:target="_blank"}, 2017.

 ## Teaching

+Teacher for **Neuronautas**, a field neuroscience summer camp for Portuguese youth.
+Funded by the [Academias Gulbenkian do Conhecimento](https://gulbenkian.pt/academias/projects/fundacao-champalimaud/){:target="_blank"}, 2019 - 2022.

 Teacher for the [Appalachian Institute for Creative Learning](https://www.appalachianinstitute.org/){:target="_blank"}: since January 2010.

+Teaching Assistant for **Intro to Techniques in Neuroscience**.
+Champalimaud Neuroscience Program, January 2014.

 Co-organizer for [**Bridging Neuroscience and Embodiment: The Many Bodies of Embodied Cognition**](https://sites.google.com/a/neuro.fchampalimaud.org/embodied-cognition/course-information){:target="_blank"}.
 Champalimaud Neuroscience Program, Fall 2013 Advanced Course: October 28 - November 1, 2013.

-Teaching Assistant for **Intro to Techniques in Neuroscience**.
-Champalimaud Neuroscience Program, January 2014.

-Teacher for **Neuronautas**, a field neuroscience summer camp for Portuguese youth.
-Funded by the [Academias Gulbenkian do Conhecimento](https://gulbenkian.pt/academias/projects/fundacao-champalimaud/){:target="_blank"}, 2019 - 2021.

 {% include video provider="youtube" id="FRCwWx-dlZE" %}

 ## Presentations

-**"What can we learn about brains by studying the movements of bodies?"** Presented at the opening plenary session of the 2<sup>o</sup> Congresso Nacional de Psicomotricidade in Vila Real, Portugal.
-{% include video provider="youtube" id="TVzpkTZ-QwM" %}

-**"The Cuttle Shuttle: Behavior and Learning in Predatory Sepia officinalis (Cephalopoda)"** Presented at the 2017 CephsInAction & CIAC meeting "Cephalopod Science from Biology to Welfare", Heraklion, Crete.
-{% include video provider="youtube" id="CHrMDdK78Sk" %}

-**["The Power to explore, test, and realize your scientific fantasies"](https://docs.google.com/presentation/d/1DFBbxP-ZavQUYMEbmpesrK9iEtjAFlNhhzzt3jA7duA/edit?usp=sharing){:target="_blank"}** Presented at the 2017 Champalimaud Centre for the Unknown Student Retreat in Mafra, Portugal.
-{% include figure image_path="/assets/images/openLabNotebook/CCUStudentRetreat2017_Danbee-Goncalo-talk.jpg" alt="Danbee speaks at the CCU 2017 Student Retreat" caption="Image credit to Gonçalo Guiomar" %}

-**["Validating Neuroscience Experimental Paradigms Across Species"](http://bit.ly/2EjwHS0){:target="_blank"}** Presented at a seminar at the N Center of Sungkyunkwan University on February 12, 2018.
-{% include figure image_path="/assets/images/openLabNotebook/20180212_Seminar-NCenter-SKKU.jpeg" alt="Danbee gives a seminar at the N Center of Sungkyunkwan University" caption="Image credit to Jinwon Kim" %}

-**["How Cuttlefish Play With Light"](https://docs.google.com/presentation/d/1svSPEyjrzCBNwcwkxoUdiA1Lu476pIDYtxHAgCbnLoE/edit?usp=sharing){:target="_blank"}** Presented at the UCL International Day of Light celebration on May 15, 2018.
-{% include figure image_path="/assets/images/openLabNotebook/HowCuttlefishPlayWithLight_InternationalDayOfLight2018.png" alt="Danbee talks about cuttlefish at UCL's 2018 International Day of Light celebration." caption="I talked about how cuttlefish see and actively camouflage themselves in their marine home environment." %}
+**[On the aims and methods of Field Neuroscience: Non-invasive techniques for studying nervous systems in natural settings](https://docs.google.com/presentation/d/184_spLhAzEuFW3G79weE-o3lOA5RenSzLY8ELlIL7bU/edit?usp=sharing)**.
+Doctoral defense presented on December 17, 2020.
+{% include figure image_path="/assets/images/openLabNotebook/OnTheAimsAndMethodsOfFieldNeuroscience.jpg" alt="Doctoral defense presented on December 17, 2020." caption="On the aims and methods of Field Neuroscience: Non-invasive techniques for studying nervous systems in natural settings.
+This is the presentation I gave for my doctoral defense; speaker notes contain my verbal script." %}

+**[On the aims and methods of Field Neuroscience: increasing the diversity and quantity of subjects in behavioural neuroscience studies](https://docs.google.com/presentation/d/1bYJvFJFWCveU8X5bpfP1R_6Mn8DSBRbBx2ymkheZh1M/edit?usp=sharing){:target="_blank"}** Progress report presented to my thesis committee members and INDP program director on June 11, 2019.
+{% include figure image_path="/assets/images/openLabNotebook/20190611_ThesisCommitteeMeeting.png" alt="Progress report presented to my thesis committee members and INDP program director on June 11, 2019." caption="On the aims and methods of Field Neuroscience: increasing the diversity and quantity of subjects in behavioural neuroscience studies.
+This presentation presents the current status of neuroscience projects that will be included in my final thesis write-up." %}

+**[What is Behaviour?](https://slides.com/neuronautas/what-is-behaviour#/){:target="_blank"}** Presented at Session 2 of Neuronautas, a neuroscience enrichment program for Portuguese high-schoolers, funded by [Academias Gulbenkian Conhecimento](https://gulbenkian.pt/academias/){:target="_blank"}.
+{% include figure image_path="/assets/images/openLabNotebook/Neuronautas_WhatIsBehaviour.png" alt="What is Behaviour?
+(Neuronautas)" caption="Why do we care about behaviour?
+What is 'behaviour'?
+How do we test behaviour?
+This is a loaded word for neuroscience!" %}

+**[An Introduction to Field Neuroscience](https://docs.google.com/presentation/d/1p3aZfunS6h001AriSXR9vI0jY7ydyPd0RJ0-2cQbTkc/edit?usp=sharing){:target="_blank"}** Presented at Session 1 of Neuronautas, a neuroscience enrichment program for Portuguese high-schoolers, funded by the [Academias Gulbenkian Conhecimento](https://gulbenkian.pt/academias/){:target="_blank"}.
+{% include figure image_path="/assets/images/openLabNotebook/Neuronautas_AnIntroductionToFieldNeuroscience.png" alt="An Introduction to Field Neuroscience (Neuronautas)" caption="What is modern neuroscience?
+What are some of the core philosophical and methodological challenges with which modern neuroscientists must grapple?
+How can Field Neuroscience help us face those challenges?" %}

+**[Goals of Neuroscience as a Field](https://docs.google.com/presentation/d/1ESsGggZTps0zyadZxpp0RifYJJqi6ZWkWVMdY_46a6g/edit?usp=sharing){:target="_blank"}** Co-presented with Joana Soldado Magraner and Francesca Greenstreet at the SWC AlternaTea Hour on Oct 26, 2018.
+{% include figure image_path="/assets/images/openLabNotebook/SWC-Alternatea_GoalsOfNeurosciencAsAField.png" alt="Goals of Neuroscience as a Field, a discussion with the SWC community" caption="At the SWC AlternaTea Hour event on Oct 26, 2018, the SWC community discussed the utility of shared goals as a field, and came up with some questions that we would like to see our field make a unified effort to answer.
+Joana Soldado Magraner, Francesca Greenstreet, and I contextualized our discussion with the presentation linked above; see the final slide for the questions we came up with that evening!" %}

 **[Mind Full of Music: The Neuroscience of Music "In The Wild"](https://docs.google.com/presentation/d/1ir7PZBjY3UbBlFqshWBTpID5BYuOaaRuvDsoJzOwMF0/edit?usp=sharing){:target="_blank"}** Presented at [Orchestrating the Brain](http://blogs.ucl.ac.uk/sainsbury-wellcome-centre/2018/06/11/orchestrating-the-brain/){:target="_blank"}, a 2018 FitzFest event hosted by the Sainsbury Wellcome Centre and created in collaboration with April Cashin-Garbutt, SWC Communications Manager, and Dan Bates, Artistic Director of FitzFest.
 {% include figure image_path="/assets/images/openLabNotebook/MindFullOfMusic_FitzFest2018.jpg" alt="Danbee talks about the Neuroscience of Music 'in the wild'" caption="What is music?
 When do you listen to music?
 Why do you listen to music?
 For me, music is a language; music is coordination; music is participation; and music is personal.
 Photo credit: April Cashin-Garbutt." %}

-**[Goals of Neuroscience as a Field](https://docs.google.com/presentation/d/1ESsGggZTps0zyadZxpp0RifYJJqi6ZWkWVMdY_46a6g/edit?usp=sharing){:target="_blank"}** Co-presented with Joana Soldado Magraner and Francesca Greenstreet at the SWC AlternaTea Hour on Oct 26, 2018.
-{% include figure image_path="/assets/images/openLabNotebook/SWC-Alternatea_GoalsOfNeurosciencAsAField.png" alt="Goals of Neuroscience as a Field, a discussion with the SWC community" caption="At the SWC AlternaTea Hour event on Oct 26, 2018, the SWC community discussed the utility of shared goals as a field, and came up with some questions that we would like to see our field make a unified effort to answer.
-Joana Soldado Magraner, Francesca Greenstreet, and I contextualized our discussion with the presentation linked above; see the final slide for the questions we came up with that evening!" %}

-**[An Introduction to Field Neuroscience](https://docs.google.com/presentation/d/1p3aZfunS6h001AriSXR9vI0jY7ydyPd0RJ0-2cQbTkc/edit?usp=sharing){:target="_blank"}** Presented at Session 1 of Neuronautas, a neuroscience enrichment program for Portuguese high-schoolers, funded by the [Academias Gulbenkian Conhecimento](https://gulbenkian.pt/academias/){:target="_blank"}.
-{% include figure image_path="/assets/images/openLabNotebook/Neuronautas_AnIntroductionToFieldNeuroscience.png" alt="An Introduction to Field Neuroscience (Neuronautas)" caption="What is modern neuroscience?
-What are some of the core philosophical and methodological challenges with which modern neuroscientists must grapple?
-How can Field Neuroscience help us face those challenges?" %}

-**[What is Behaviour?](https://slides.com/neuronautas/what-is-behaviour#/){:target="_blank"}** Presented at Session 2 of Neuronautas, a neuroscience enrichment program for Portuguese high-schoolers, funded by [Academias Gulbenkian Conhecimento](https://gulbenkian.pt/academias/){:target="_blank"}.
-{% include figure image_path="/assets/images/openLabNotebook/Neuronautas_WhatIsBehaviour.png" alt="What is Behaviour?
-(Neuronautas)" caption="Why do we care about behaviour?
-What is 'behaviour'?
-How do we test behaviour?
-This is a loaded word for neuroscience!" %}

-**[On the aims and methods of Field Neuroscience: increasing the diversity and quantity of subjects in behavioural neuroscience studies](https://docs.google.com/presentation/d/1bYJvFJFWCveU8X5bpfP1R_6Mn8DSBRbBx2ymkheZh1M/edit?usp=sharing){:target="_blank"}** Progress report presented to my thesis committee members and INDP program director on June 11, 2019.
-{% include figure image_path="/assets/images/openLabNotebook/20190611_ThesisCommitteeMeeting.png" alt="Progress report presented to my thesis committee members and INDP program director on June 11, 2019." caption="On the aims and methods of Field Neuroscience: increasing the diversity and quantity of subjects in behavioural neuroscience studies.
-This presentation presents the current status of neuroscience projects that will be included in my final thesis write-up." %}
+**["How Cuttlefish Play With Light"](https://docs.google.com/presentation/d/1svSPEyjrzCBNwcwkxoUdiA1Lu476pIDYtxHAgCbnLoE/edit?usp=sharing){:target="_blank"}** Presented at the UCL International Day of Light celebration on May 15, 2018.
+{% include figure image_path="/assets/images/openLabNotebook/HowCuttlefishPlayWithLight_InternationalDayOfLight2018.png" alt="Danbee talks about cuttlefish at UCL's 2018 International Day of Light celebration." caption="I talked about how cuttlefish see and actively camouflage themselves in their marine home environment." %}

+**["Validating Neuroscience Experimental Paradigms Across Species"](http://bit.ly/2EjwHS0){:target="_blank"}** Presented at a seminar at the N Center of Sungkyunkwan University on February 12, 2018.
+{% include figure image_path="/assets/images/openLabNotebook/20180212_Seminar-NCenter-SKKU.jpeg" alt="Danbee gives a seminar at the N Center of Sungkyunkwan University" caption="Image credit to Jinwon Kim" %}

+**["The Power to explore, test, and realize your scientific fantasies"](https://docs.google.com/presentation/d/1DFBbxP-ZavQUYMEbmpesrK9iEtjAFlNhhzzt3jA7duA/edit?usp=sharing){:target="_blank"}** Presented at the 2017 Champalimaud Centre for the Unknown Student Retreat in Mafra, Portugal.
+{% include figure image_path="/assets/images/openLabNotebook/CCUStudentRetreat2017_Danbee-Goncalo-talk.jpg" alt="Danbee speaks at the CCU 2017 Student Retreat" caption="Image credit to Gonçalo Guiomar" %}

+**"The Cuttle Shuttle: Behavior and Learning in Predatory Sepia officinalis (Cephalopoda)"** Presented at the 2017 CephsInAction & CIAC meeting "Cephalopod Science from Biology to Welfare", Heraklion, Crete.
+{% include video provider="youtube" id="CHrMDdK78Sk" %}

+**"What can we learn about brains by studying the movements of bodies?"** Presented at the opening plenary session of the 2<sup>o</sup> Congresso Nacional de Psicomotricidade in Vila Real, Portugal, 2016.
+{% include video provider="youtube" id="TVzpkTZ-QwM" %}

 ## Videos